hsky77/hostray/README.md

    * Open Browser views the response of hello api, [click](http://localhost:8888/hello)
    * To stop server, press **ctrl+c** in the command prompt

-Read [documentation](https://hostray.readthedocs.io/en/latest/) for more information
+Read [documentation](https://hostray.readthedocs.io/en/latest/) for more information (still updating...)